-The new Mini Maia kids spa & activity centre aims to give parents time to relax in the spa while the younger visitors get creative with Vietnamese hat or lantern decoration, enjoy exercise classes and mini treatments such as pedicures and head massages.
+The kids spa & activity centre aims to give parents time to relax in the spa while the younger visitors get creative with Vietnamese hat or lantern decoration, enjoy exercise classes and mini treatments such as pedicures and head massages.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

 All villas can accommodate 1 baby cot and 1 rollaway bed.
 Spa Villas have 2 bedrooms (1 kingsize, 1 twin) plus a kitchenette; Grand Beach Villas have 3 bedrooms (1 kingsize, 2 doubles)

 There's a creche, but it's unstaffed so you will need to supervise children.
 The programme has supervised activities between 1300-1600 daily, such as conical hat painting, lantern design, making mocktails, mini-yoga, tai chi, warrior fitness and beach games

 Kids Activities on site:

 - Mini spa with treatments including hand, feet and head massage, manis and pedis, and activities (1400-1600) such as yoga, tai chi, baking, crafts, decorating and Vietnamese games